How Direct Marketers Do Digital Differently

 Are your marketing efforts truly synced around an individual prospect or customer?
 This is the biggest differentiator between traditional marketing vs. direct marketing (aka direct response marketing).

 Traditional marketing’s audiences can be segmented by demographics or geography or can be segmented even more strategically into look-alike audiences based on a customer file.
 Direct marketing audiences are known individuals at the household level that you target with an offer through multiple channels to drive them to a response mechanism (usually a campaign microsite, landing page or call-center).
 You then measure response rate to prove return on investment (ROI).
 You can also learn a lot after a campaign when you can dissect common attributes for individuals that did convert.

-Modern direct marketing means working smarter, not harder where spending is mindful without being wasteful.
 The biggest change for direct marketing in the last decade is how direct audiences are defined.
 Targeting everyone means you’re not really targeting anyone.
 Modern direct marketing isn’t trying to cast the widest net.
 It’s casting a net to a strategic and known group and doing so on as many channels as there are matched records in those channels.

 Components to a multichannel direct marketing program:

 - Response vehicle where the conversion takes place (website, landing page, call center) where attribution is measured.

 - Matching the data list to email, location, mobile ID, social profiles, app users, etc.

 Matched audience communication channels: